FASB Issues Final Standard on Improvements to Reportable Segment Disclosures

 - The most directly comparable GAAP measure must be presented.

-- A quantitative reconciliation of the non-GAAP financial measure to the most comparable GAAP measure must be presented for (1) a historical non-GAAP measure and (2) forward-looking information (to the extent available without unreasonable effort).
+- A quantitative reconciliation of the non-GAAP financial measure to the most comparable GAAP measure must be presented for a non-GAAP measure.

 Regulation S-K, Item 10(e), expands on Regulation G to